Sage-Ridge-Robotics/2017-FTC-3D-designs/README.md

-# 2017-FTC-3D-designs
+**NOTE**

-This is the 2017 game season repository for team 3D designs
+Team, This repository is where all of our 3D designs reside.
+We will download from here to the printers.
+Please put both the original design file *and* your pre-processed STL file here reading for the printer.